shekhar123sajwan/assignment_sukriti/README.md

 ### Steps to install Project:
 1. Install CORS Chrome Extension
-2. main directory run npm start on terminal
+2. main directory run -> npm install -> npm start on terminal
-3. Open other tab of terminal then move to the directory location: cd ./front -> npm run dev
+3. Open another tab of terminal then move to the directory location: cd ./front -> npm install -> npm run dev

 .env variables to place in that file .env for main directory